numtide/nix-vm-test/README.md

 ## Overview

-This project builds on the [NIXOS VM test](https://nixos.org/manual/nixos/stable/#sec-nixos-tests) infrastructure to allow you to test your software instantly on Ubuntu, Debian, and Fedora virtual machines.
+This project builds on the [NixOS VM test](https://nixos.org/manual/nixos/stable/#sec-nixos-tests) infrastructure to allow you to test your software instantly on Ubuntu, Debian, and Fedora virtual machines.

 It runs on any Linux machine with Nix installed.